Cardano: A Blockchain with Privacy and Regulation.

 Our large and talented team of developers means that the CSL and the CCL can be worked on concurrently by two separate IOHK teams.

-The CSL is currently being tested, and we expect it to be released by May 2017.
+The CSL is currently being tested, and we expect it to be released in June 2017.
 Once launched, you will be able to transact and trade ADA on the fully functional, standards compliant blockchain.
 The goal for the CCL is to release beta by Q1 2018.
 Once both CSL and CCL are live, developers will be able to setup a custom environment to build decentralised applications on Cardano.

 The Cardano Foundation will also be talking with regulators and gathering potential business requirements and use cases which the development team will transform into the Software Development Kit (SDK).